Hungary Elections Extend Viktor Orban’s Grip on Power

 The Hungarian government passed the ‘Law on the Transparency of Foreign-Funded Organizations’ last June.
 It targets NGOs and other civil groups receiving more than €24,000 ($29,500) annually in foreign funds.
 These organizations have to register themselves with a court as ‘foreign-funded organizations’ and have to declare themselves as such in every publication and every media performance.
 If the NGOs do not comply, they are threatened to be abolished.

-A group of 184 Hungarian NGOs published statement on the same day the law passed the parliament, calling the law “unnecessary, stigmatizing and harmful.”
+A group of 184 Hungarian NGOs published a statement on the same day the law passed the parliament, calling the law “unnecessary, stigmatizing and harmful.”
 The NGOs believe that the law “undermines mutual trust in society and questions the right to freedom of expression.”

 Amnesty International also expressed its concerns.
 John Dalhuisen, Amnesty’s Director for Europe, said that “This latest assault on civil society is aimed at silencing critical voices within the country, has ominous echoes of Russian’s draconian ‘foreign agents’ law, and is a dark day for Hungary.”